cityos-work/cityos-dev/index.md

 ----------------

-The **CityOS** provides digital tools
+The **CityOS** provides modern communities
-for modern communities to build their own
+with digital tools, so they can build their own
 **participatory and rewarding framework**
 by creating digital/virtual ecosystems
 for their social interactions and digital assets.